jkendall327/dotnet-explanations/coredocs/delegates.md

 ## Using delegates

-We have to define the methods a delegate accepts before we actually use it.
+We have to define the methods our delegate accepts before we can use it.

 ```
     delegate int ExampleDelegate(int x, int y);